Alikfp/research-GANwriting/README.md

 ## How to train it?

-First download the IAM word level dataset, then execute `prepare_dataset.sh [folder of iamdb dataset]` to prepared the dataset for training.
+First download the IAM word level dataset, then execute `prepare_dataset.sh [folder of iamdb dataset]` to prepare the dataset for training.
 Afterwards, refer your folder in `load_data.py` (search `img_base`).

 Then run the training with: